 Nor does it have to be expensive.
-There are web-hosting services available for as low as $5 a month to help you develop a professional site which can be easily updated, with simple but effective templates.
-And in the long run, $5 a month is less than what you may already be paying on developing printed brochures.
+There are web-hosting services available for as low as $5 a month to help you develop a professional site that can be easily updated, with simple but effective templates.
+And in the long run, $5 a month is less than what you may already be paying for developing printed brochures.

 4. Who’s Moving To The Neighborhood?